 Kordell Stewart played 11 seasons in the NFL as a quarterback.
-He played for three teams spending most of his career with the Pittsburg Steelers.
+He played for three teams, spending most of his career with the Pittsburgh Steelers.
 Stewart was a quarterback that could throw and run at a high level.

 He had one outstanding year where he was one of the top offensive players in the league.